shakacode/react_on_rails/README.md

 The [React on Rails Pro Support Plan](http://www.shakacode.com/work/shakacode-pro-support.pdf) can help you with:

-* Optimizing your webpack setup to Webpack v4 for React on Rails.
+* Optimizing your webpack setup to Webpack v4 for React on Rails including code splitting with react-router v4, webpack v4, and react-loadable.
 * Upgrading your app to use the current Webpack setup that skips the Sprockets asset pipeline.
 * Better performance client and server side.
 * Efficiently migrating from [Angular to React](https://www.shakacode.com/services/angular-to-react/).